Introduction

 Enter the name of the slave node (in this case “Slave”), select the “Permanent Agent” option and click on the OK button which should take you to a slave configuration page

-On Slave configuration node, populate fields as on the picture above.
-After clicking the Save button, you are navigated back to the “Manage Node” page, where newly created Slave node is listed:
+On the Slave configuration node, populate fields as in the picture above.
+After clicking the Save button, you are navigated back to the “Manage Node” page, where the newly created Slave node is listed:

 Manage Node page

-By clicking on Slave link, Agent Slave page is displayed, indicating that there is no connection to the slave node, since it is not started.
+By clicking on the Slave link, the Agent Slave page is displayed, indicating that there is no connection to the slave node, since it has not started.

 Agent Slave page